 How your information can be updated or corrected

-To ensure the information we hold is accurate and up to date, member's need to inform the U3A as to any changes to their personal information.
-You can do this by contacting the membership secretary on _____________________ or _____________________ On an annual basis you will have the opportunity to update your information, as required, via the membership renewal process.
-Should you wish to view the information that the U3A holds on you, you can make this request by contacting the membership secretary – as detailed above.
+To ensure the information we hold is accurate and up to date, member's need to inform Loch Leven Curling Club as to any changes to their personal information.
+You can do this by contacting the secretary by email: lochlevencc@gmail.com On an annual basis you will have the opportunity to update your information, as required, via the membership renewal process.
+Should you wish to view the information that Loch Leven Curling Club holds on you, you can make this request by contacting the secretary – as detailed above.
 There may be certain circumstances where we are not able to comply with this request.
 This would include where the information may contain references to other individuals or for legal, investigative or security reasons.
 Otherwise we will usually respond within 14 days of the request being made.

 How do we store your personal information

-We have in place a range of security safeguards to protect your personal information against loss or theft, as well as unauthorised access, disclosure, copying, use or modification.
-Security measures include technological measures such as Secure Socket Layer (SSL) encryption, which creates a secure connection with your browser when you register and login into our online services.
-(You need to check the security settings of your website and consider how you store and delete information that is collected via the website) Your membership information is held on a database/spreadsheet (whichever applies) and accessed by Committee Members and Group Conveners – as appropriate.Availability and changes to this policy
+Your membership information is held on a spreadsheet and accessed by Committee Members

+Your email address is also stored on the lochlevencc gmail account contact list

+Availability and changes to this policy

-This policy is available XXXXXXX (detail where members can access the policy).
+This policy is available from our website or on request from the secretary.
 This policy may change from time to time.
-If we make any material changes we will make members aware of this via the Newsletter and the monthly members' meetings (identify the best way of communicating with members that will work for the U3A and its membership).
+If we make any material changes we will make members aware of this via email and at our AGM

 Contact